 [Note]: This article is meant to be a basic diagram of the basic parts of a computer and is by no means a complete and accurate description of everything that is inside a computer.
 While replacing computer parts, there are various things to consider that I will not be able to cover here, like compatibility issues.

 This article is not about how to build a computer.
-For that, I invite you to check out our guides, How to Build a Gaming PC and The Idiot’s Ultimate Guide to Building Your Own PC.
+For that, I invite you to check out our guide, How to Build a Gaming PC.
 You can find a lot of what will be here in our Basic Computer Terms You Should Know Before Buying A PC article.

 Now that most of the professionals and hardcore geeks have left, onto the basics!